-An LLC is a hybrid form of business that has some of the characteristics of a corporation and some of the characteristics of a partnership or sole proprietorship:
+A limited liability company (LLC) is a hybrid form of business that has some of the characteristics of a corporation and some of the characteristics of a partnership or sole proprietorship:

 - Like sole proprietorships or partnerships, an LLC is an unincorporated entity.

 - Like a corporation, an LLC provides limited liability.
-That is the liability of the owner(s) of the company is limited to the amount of their investment in the company.
+That is, the liability of the owner(s) of the company is limited to the amount of their investment in the company.

-Can You Set Up an LLC in Canada?
+Can You Set up an LLC in Canada?

 Forms of Business Ownership in Canada